jasmine-rios/AWS-SAA-003/D3-design-high-performing-arch.md

 If you need conistant single-digit millisecond performance and extremely high volumes what do you choose?
 Amazon Aurora or DynamoDB?

+AWS New Release Amazon RDS for SQL Server now supports Cross Region Read Replica

+Before Amazon RDS was only regional and Aurora could cross regions due to it having Aurora Global Database that can span multiple regions

 ### DynamoDB

 DynamoDB is known for consistent response times in the single milliseconds regardless of loading and without tuning effort